Christian Leroy Duncan

 Christian Leroy Duncan (born July 24, 1995) is an English mixed martial artist.
 He currently competes in the Middleweight division of the Ultimate Fighting Championship.
 He previously competed in Cage Warriors, where he is a former Cage Warriors Middleweight Champion.
+As of September 12, 2026, he is #10 in the Meta UFC middleweight rankings.

 Background

-Duncan was born in Gloucester, Gloucestershire, England to an Afro-English heritage.
+Duncan was born in Gloucester, Gloucestershire, England and has Afro-English heritage.
 Before found to MMA, Duncan was training hard in Basketball and had dreams of someday making it to the NBA.
 After finishing high school, Duncan dove into his MMA career, driven by a lifelong passion for the sport.

 Mixed martial arts career

 Cage Warriors

 In his MMA debut, Duncan faced Kyle McClurkin on September 26, 2020, at Cage Warriors 116.
 He won the fight via technical knockout in round two.

 Duncan faced Lukasz Marcinkowski on December 12, 2020, at Cage Warriors 119.
 He won the fight via technical knockout in round one.

 Duncan faced Will Currie on March 18, 2021, at Cage Warriors 120.
 He won the fight via technical knockout in round two.

 The rematched with Currie took place on June 24, 2021, at Cage Warriors 123.
 He won the fight via unanimous decision.

 Duncan was scheduled to face John-Martin Fraser on September 30, 2021, at Cage Warriors 127.
 However, the bout was moved to Cage Warriors 131 on December 10, 2021, for unknown reasons.
 In turn, Fraser pulled out and was replaced by Justin Moore.
 He won the fight via a rear-naked choke in round one.